Moss' logic for ordered coalgebras: Monotone relations and their lifting

-holds, with the latter condition meaning that for every $y$ such that $y \sqin o(a)$ there is an element $x$ with $x \sqin l(a)$ such that $R(y,x)$ holds.
-Due to the monotonicity of the relation $R$, the condition can be weakened further using the sets of minimal generators of the lowersets $l$ and $o$.
+In the finitary case, and due to the monotonicity of the relation $R$, the condition can be weakened further using the sets of minimal generators of the lowersets $l$ and $o$.
 For every $y \in g(o(a))$ there has to be some $x \in g(l(a))$ such that $R(y,x)$ holds.
-The computation of the lifting stays the same even for an ordered set $A$ of ``inputs''. \end{enumerate} \end{exa}
+The computation of the lifting stays the same even for an ordered set $A$ of ``inputs''.